justinnk/text-to-crn/README.md

 - Python; tested on version 3.10.12 (Ubuntu)
 - The dependencies listed in `requirements.txt`
   - can be installed automatically, see the next section
+  - although all versions are fixed for best reproducibility, other versions are likely to work as well

 ### Required Hardware

 - A CUDA-capable GPU with at least 24GB of VRAM and bf16 floating point compatibility
-- tested on RTX A5000 with 24GB VRAM with driver version `560.25.05` and CUDA version `12.6` and RTX3090Ti with driver version `570.133.07` and CUDA version `12.8`
+- Tested on RTX A5000 with 24GB VRAM with driver version `560.25.05` and CUDA version `12.6` and RTX3090Ti with driver version `570.133.07` and CUDA version `12.8`
+  - Note: due to the use of float16, results for the tables 3-6 in the appendix may slightly differ when using a differnt GPU model.
+A patch (`precision_patch.txt`) is provided to mitigate this, but not guaranteed to work in every scenario (tested with the RTX 3090Ti).
-- Around 600GB of free hard drive space to store the tested LLMs and trained LoRAs
+- Around 600GB of free hard drive space to store the tested LLMs, trained LoRAs, and results

 ### Other Requirements

 - A Huggingface Account
   - Access to the gated repositories of [Mistral 7B v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) and [Llama Instruct 8B v3.1](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).
-    - when logged in, this can be achieved by just clicking the buttons at the top of the respective page
+    - when logged in, this can be achieved by just clicking the buttons at the top of the respective page; *for the Llama model, you need to fill in the form and await approval (typically very quick).*
     - you then need to create an access token [here](https://huggingface.co/settings/tokens)
     - this needs to be provided to the reproduction script
 - For reproduction only: Download our trained Mistral LoRA from the [related Zenodo archive](https://doi.org/10.5281/zenodo.15145040), unzip, and place it in the `loras` folder.